 The Iditarod dogsled race is an annual event during which human sled drivers, called “mushers,” are pulled through the frigid Alaskan wilderness by a team of up to 16 dogs.
 The exact path they take, from Anchorage to the town of Nome, varies slightly from year to year, but the course length is unofficially listed as 1,049 miles—about the distance from Memphis, Tennessee, to New York City.

-- At least 26 dogs used in the Iditarod have died just since 2004.
-Last year, dogs Stiffy and Wyatt both died on the trail, and a dog named Stuart got loose and was later hit by a car.
+- At least 27 dogs used in the Iditarod have died just since 2004.
+In 2016, Nash died after being hit by a snowmobile during the race.
+In 2015, dogs Stiffy and Wyatt both died on the trail, and a dog named Stuart got loose and was later hit by a car.

 - Countless dogs are injured.
-Last year, they included dogs used by musher Yuka Honda, who crashed into a sled and was then run over by another–and Laura, a 5-year-old dog who, according to news reports, was essentially “blind” and often seemed “confused” but was forced to race anyway by Kelly Maixner.
+In 2015, they included dogs used by musher Yuka Honda, who crashed into a sled and was then run over by another–and Laura, a 5-year-old dog who, according to news reports, was essentially “blind” and often seemed “confused” but was forced to race anyway by Kelly Maixner.

 - Dogs used in the Iditarod are forced to run up to 100 miles a day through biting winds, blinding snowstorms, subzero temperatures, and treacherous ice.
 Even with snow booties on some, the dogs’ feet can become cut, bruised, and raw from the vast distances of frozen terrain that they cover.